VeryCrazyDog/task-scheduler-collection/README.md

-# task-scheduler
+# task-schedulers
-A single instance task scheduler with flexible next run time.
+A collection of different kinds of task schedulers.

+## Available schedulers
+- SingleInstanceTaskScheduler